Opportunities in Hospitality Data Science

 The Challenges Ahead

-It ain’t all hearts and reservations.
-Hospitality and gaming companies face plenty of challenges in their push to become data-driven organizations.
+Hospitality and gaming companies face challenges in their push to become data-driven organizations.

-For one, many are still grappling with outdated relational databases and with software that can’t handle large volumes of both structured and unstructured data.
-Not to mention the lightning-fast real-time analysis required.
+For one, some may grapple with outdated relational databases and with software that can’t handle large volumes of both structured and unstructured data.

 Excuse Me, That’s Private

-The hospitality and gaming industry must confront another significant issue: individual privacy.
+The hospitality and gaming industry must confront another issue: individual privacy

-The massive online gaming industry, for example, routinely collects sensitive personal information, including data on behavioral patterns and personal finances.
+The massive online gaming industry, for example, typically collects sensitive personal information, including data on behavioral patterns and personal finances.
 How is this data being stored?
 How is it being protected?
-It goes without saying that the security track record of these companies has not always been stellar.

 Hotels and casinos are equally at risk.
 The more they collect, store and share data (e.g., with third-party business intelligence companies), the more they expose themselves to security breaches and abuse of information.